 What Exactly Does Overheating Do?

 Overheating can be more of a problem than most people suspect, as it’s typically associated with simple crashing and rebooting.
 Computers are designed to avoid internal fires and melting points for obvious reasons.
 Because of this, most modern devices are built with fail-safes that will begin to shut down certain portions of the device if overheating begins-likely culminating in a crash.
-Best case scenario, you reboot your device and everything is fine; the heating maybe caused by your cat laying too close to the vent blocking it.
+Best case scenario, you reboot your device and everything is fine, provided you’ve removed your device from the heat source if possible.
 But overheating can wreak havoc if the conditions are right.
 Simple physics tells us that when things heat up, they expand.
 This is very bad for computers; if the computer overheats to this point, it can physically warp your hard-drive making it inoperable.